devasia1000/sdn_asic/README.md

 Working on the SDN ASIC project with Matt Caesar at UIUC

-This branch will be used to learn Verilog
+This branch will for learning Verilog